cjvnjde/ai-commit.nvim/README.md

 - Clean and minimal dropdown interface
 - Follows conventional commit format
 - Optional automatic push after commit
+- Remembers last suggestions so you can recall them
+- Works in gitcommit buffers:
+If you run :AICommit inside a `gitcommit` file (e.g., opened by :G commit or via git commit in terminal), the selected AI message will be inserted at the very top of your buffer—no manual copy-paste required.
 - Asynchronous message generation without UI blocking

 ## Prerequisites